Studying Digital Media is a Smart Play on This Key Trend

 But there’s an exciting reason to jump in.
 Studying digital media plays right into a major global trend: the rising appetite for digital content.

 Just recently, trend watcher eMarketer reported an interesting finding in the United Kingdom.
 For the first time, adults in the U.K. spent more time with digital media (5 hours and 35 minutes a day) than they did with traditional media.
+Another recent report, also from eMarketer, found that, in Canada, digital audio outpaced time spent listening to the radio for the first time.

 At the same time, every advance in the multibillion-dollar film, television and gaming industries pumps up demand.
 New digital media applications are constantly being churned out for products ranging from smartphones and streaming devices to video-sharing platforms and social media networks.
 On top of that, digital media specialists develop content for multimedia platforms such as e-books, websites and gaming systems.